mitchbregs/hackathon_sba/README.md

 ### BizAppSuite

-Text `i need power 24141` to your Twilio phone number.
+Text `power 24141` to your Twilio phone number.

 ### BBHelp